Upsert Documents

 Upsert Documents with Multiple Fields and Vectors

 Real-world applications often require collections with multiple scalar fields and vector embeddings.
+In this example, assume your collection includes the following schema:

 - Scalar fields: